The Heartbreak Kid (2007 film): Plot

 Eddie spends most of their honeymoon with Miranda and her family while the sunburn confines Lila to their room.
 Miranda's family all like Eddie except for her cousin Martin, who distrusts him.
 There is a misunderstanding between Eddie and Miranda's family, who hear he came to Mexico to mourn his wife who was killed by a maniac.

 Eddie eventually decides to propose divorce to Lila at lunch, but then Martin and his brother Buzz confront him, with Martin shoving a spicy pepper up Eddie's nose as a result.
 When Miranda learns about Lila, she accidentally falls into the ocean; Eddie tries to save her and is stung by a jellyfish.
 Lila treats the stings by urinating on him, even with everybody watching.

 Eventually, Lila and Miranda both abandon Eddie (Miranda for his lies and Lila for his wish for a divorce).
 Lila even destroys Eddie's passport stranding him in Mexico.

 Depressed, Eddie starts to drink heavily and annoys a local with stories of his problems.
 Coerced by "Uncle Tito", the hotel owner and a friend of Mac's, Eddie decides to go to Mississippi to make amends with Miranda.
 Border patrol agents repeatedly catch him attempting to cross the U.S. border illegally, but he eventually gets to Oxford, Mississippi.

 Upon meeting Miranda's family, Eddie learns that she has married someone.
 Despite promising to leave Miranda alone, he sneaks into her room and awakens her.
 Her husband wakes up when Martin bursts in and attacks Eddie until Doc intervenes.
 Eddie agrees to leave if Miranda says she truly loves her new husband, which she does.
 He leaves with Doc, not knowing that Miranda still has feelings for him.

 Eighteen months later, Eddie is divorced from Lila (who got his store) and lives in Mexico, selling sporting goods on the beach.
 Miranda later finds Eddie there.
 She has left her husband and is still in love with him.
 He is thrilled.
-Miranda, however, is unaware that Eddie had remarried someone named Consuela, causing him to go through the same predicament again.
+Miranda, however, is unaware that Eddie had remarried someone named Consuela, causing him to go through the same predicament over again.